 With over 30,000 choices when it comes to choosing your yoga mat, choosing the one that is right for you can be a tough task.

 Even yogis with decades of experience can be stumped when faced with the colossal choice of mats and their different features.
-Hopefully, our yoga mat buying guide has made it easier to select your new yoga mat companion.
+Hopefully, our yoga mat buying guide has made selecting your new yoga mat companion easier.